CryoSky/Python-Work/README.md

-# SOme basic code for Python learning
+# Some basic code for Python learning